-Clearly articulate the benefits that new funds will provide to the public, and why sustaining each component of your agency's revenue mix is necessary to meet the needs of the state as a whole.
-If possible, quantify these benefits by showing return on investment using data such as constituents served and economic advantages.
+Clarify the benefits that new funds will provide to the public, and why sustaining each component of your agency's revenue mix is necessary to meet the needs of the state as a whole.

 Make the initiative easy to understand.